 Leonela is a six-year-old student whose first language is Spanish.
 In these videos of conferences with Ruth Shagoury filmed over two days, she makes connections between her drawing, writing, and experiences at home and in Mexico.

 Eddie is a six-year-old student who speaks Cantonese as his first language.
-In this conference with Ruth Shagoury, there is little English spoken, and yet there is much communication through gestures and shared history.
+In this conference with Ruth Shagoury, little English is spoken, and yet there is much communication through gestures and shared history.

 Brenda Power and Ruth Shagoury describe the principles they live by when conferring with students.